-Dr. Ulrich Strunz stresses the importance of feeding ourselves only natural foods, and I completely agree with that.
-This recommendation is also in the list in my .
-8 important keys to your health, or under FAQs.
+Dr. Ulrich Strunz emphasizes the importance of feeding ourselves only with natural foods, and I completely agree with this.
+This recommendation is also under FAQs.
 With industrial ready-made products we slag the body and promote the "getting sick".

-If you are NOT on a vegetarian or vegan diet, you can eat in Frohmedizin quite get some useful hints for your diet.
+If you are NOT on a vegetarian or vegan diet, you can eat in Frohmedizin quite a few useful tips for your diet.
 Strunz considers it absolutely necessary to eat fish twice a week and considers man (himself?) to be an omnivore.
 Do you eat a vegan diet?
-I trust you to adapt the fish rule and the quark rule optimally for your needs.
-How vegans also cover their omega-3 fatty acid requirements, you can find out by here read on the page of the "Center of Health".
+I trust you to adapt the fish rule and the curd rule optimally for your needs.
+How vegans also cover their omega-3 fatty acid needs, you can read on the page of the "Center of Health".

 Similar to nutrition coach Patric Heizmann, Ulrich Strunz advocates a low-carbohydrate and high-protein diet.